mortazavilab/PyWGCNA/tutorials/Data_format.md

 * [Data cleaning and pre-processing](Data_format.md#data-cleaning-and-pre-processing)

 ## Data Input
-We store **raw** expression data along information in [anndata](https://anndata.readthedocs.io/en/latest/) format in `GeneExp` class. you can pass your expression data, gene and sample information all together or separately:
+We store **raw** expression data along information in [anndata](https://anndata.readthedocs.io/en/latest/) format in `geneExpr` variable. you can pass your expression data, gene and sample information all together or separately:

 ### expression data, gene and sample information all together in anndata format
-if you already have your expression data in anndata format you can define your pyWGCNA object by passing your variable in `anndata`. keep in mind X should be expression matrix. var is sample information and obs is gene information.
+If you already have your expression data in anndata format you can define your pyWGCNA object by passing your variable in `anndata` format. keep in mind X should be expression matrix. var is gene information and obs is sample information.

 ### expression data, gene and sample information separately
 you can pass the paths that store each information or the table contains them.

 #### Gene Expression
-The expression data is a table which the rows are genes and columns are samples, the first column is gonna be gene_id or gene name and first column should be sample id.
+The expression data is a table which the rows are samples and columns are genes. the first column is going to be sample id or sample name and first column should be gene id or gene name which both of them which should be unique.

 <div>
 <table border="1" class="dataframe">